-Product Indication Delivery Status CaldolorTM Pain and Fever Injectable Phase III Acetadote® Acetaminophen Poisoning Injectable Marketed Kristalose® Chronic and Acute Constination Oral Solution Marketed
+Product Indication Delivery Status Amelior® Pain and Fever Injectable Phase III Acetadote® Acetaminophen Poisoning Injectable Marketed Kristalose® Chronic and Acute Constipation Oral Solution Marketed

-Caldolor, our lead pipeline candidate, is an intravenous formulation of ibuprofen.
-We completed our clinical program to support FDA approval of Caldolor in 2008 and are pursuing regulatory approval of the product.
+Amelior, our lead pipeline candidate, is an intravenous formulation of ibuprofen currently in Phase III clinical trials.
+We expect to complete our clinical program to support regulatory approval of the product in early 2008 and are preparing to submit our new drug application, or NDA, to the FDA for review.
 There currently are no injectable products approved for sale in the United States for the treatment of both pain and fever.
-If we receive FDA approval for Caldolor on our current projected timeline, we believe Caldolor would be the first injectable product available for the treatment of both pain and fever.
-If approved, we plan to market Caldolor in the United States through our hospital sales force and internationally through alliances with marketing partners.
-We believe Caldolor currently represents our most significant product opportunity.
+If we complete clinical development of and receive FDA approval for Amelior on our current projected timeline, we believe Amelior would be the first injectable product available for the treatment of both pain and fever.
+If approved, we plan to market Amelior in the United States through our hospital sales force and internationally through alliances with marketing partners.
+We believe Amelior currently represents our most significant product opportunity.

 Injectable analgesics, or pain relievers, currently available in the U.S. include opioids, such as morphine and meperdine, and ketorolac, a non-steroidal anti-inflammatory drug, or NSAID.
 According to IMS Health Inc., or IMS Health, opioids accounted for over 90% of injectable analgesic market volume in 2007 with approximately 427 million units sold.
 Opioids are, however, known to cause undesirable side effects, including nausea, vomiting and cognitive impairment.
 Ketorolac, the only non-opioid injectable analgesic approved for sale in the United States, is also known to cause unwanted side effects, including an increased risk of bleeding.
 Despite strong safety warnings from the FDA, use of ketorolac in the United States has grown from approximately 38.0 million units sold in 2003 (7% of the market) to approximately 45.1 million units sold in 2007 (10% of the market) according to IMS Health.
-Based on the results of our clinical studies to date, we believe Caldolor represents a potentially safer alternative therapy to ketorolac.
-There is currently no approved injectable treatment for fever in the U.S.

-Acetadote is an intravenous formulation of N-acetylcysteine, or NAC, indicated for the treatment of acetaminophen poisoning.
-According to the American Association of Poison Control Centers' National Poison Data System, acetaminophen was the leading cause of toxic drug ingestions reported to poison control centers in the U.S. in 2007.
+Based on the results of our clinical studies to date, we believe Amelior represents a potentially safer alternative therapy to ketorolac.
+There is currently no approved injectable treatment for fever in the U.S. Acetadote is an intravenous formulation of N-acetylcysteine, or NAC, indicated for the treatment of acetaminophen poisoning.
+According to the American Association of Poison Control Centers' National Poison Data System, acetaminophen was the leading cause of toxic drug ingestions reported to poison control centers in the U.S. in 2006.
 In January 2004, Acetadote received FDA approval as an orphan drug, a designation which provides for seven years of marketing exclusivity from date of approval.
 Since its launch in June 2004, we have consistently grown product sales for Acetadote.
-According to Wolters Kluwer Health Sourcem Pharmaceutical Audit Suite, or Wolters Kluwer, Acetadote sales to hospitals grew 42% from 2006 to 2007.
+According to Wolters Kluwer Health SourceTM Pharmaceutical Audit Suite, or Wolters Kluwer, Acetadote sales to hospitals grew 42% from 2006 to 2007.
 Total sales to hospitals in 2007 were \$18.3 million.
-We believe that we can continue to expand market share, and that our Acetadote sales and marketing platform should help facilitate the commercial launch of Caldolor.
+We believe that we can continue to expand market share, and that our Acetadote sales and marketing platform should help facilitate the commercial launch of Amelior.